prasoonhari/FindMyATM/README.md

 # FindMyATM
-A react Native crowd source Project.
+A react Native application to collect crowd sourced information regarding the money in ATM's during the time of Demonetization.